Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Retrieving Relevant Passages

 To solve this task, the model must first understand the (false) rationale behind the claim as expressed in the passage $S_j^0$ (e.g., communicating that ``\emph{chloroquine reduced infection of the coronavirus}'').
 Then, the model can identify how a different passage interacts with this reasoning to highlight a reasoning gap (e.g., that this was observed in ``\emph{in vitro}'' experiments).
-Table~\ref{tab:results:subtask2-open-use} shows that cosine-similarity-based ranking outperforms all AFC-based models that can jointly reason over the claim and the evidence despite the complex reasoning that is required.
-This suggests that lexical or semantic similarities correlate sufficiently strongly with passages that indicate reasoning gaps, while AFC models seemingly fail to reason over them.
+Table~\ref{tab:results:subtask2-open-use} shows that cosine-similarity-based ranking outperforms all AFC-based models that can jointly encode the evidence passage with the claim, despite the complexity of the reasoning required.
+This suggests that lexical or semantic similarities correlate sufficiently strongly with passages that indicate reasoning gaps, while the acquired reasoning by AFC models seem to be not helpful.

-To understand whether fallacy classes impact the difficulty of passage retrieval, we show the recall of detectable fallacy classes over the number of retrieved passages for the INSTRUCTOR and AFC (all) in Figure~\ref{fig:figure-st2-afc-instructor-per-fallacy}.
+We show the recall of detectable fallacy classes over the number of retrieved passages for the INSTRUCTOR and AFC (all) in Figure~\ref{fig:figure-st2-afc-instructor-per-fallacy}.
 Overall, within the same model, different fallacy classes follow similar trends.
-The superior performance of INSTRUCTOR seemingly relies on fallacies that can be detected from $S_j^0$ passages.
+The superior performance of INSTRUCTOR seemingly relies on fallacies that can be detected from $S_j^0$ passages, which implies that INSTRUCTOR does not really capture the problematic nature of the passages that undermine the claim.
 For comparison, we visualize the performance without $S_j^0$ passages in §\ref{appendix:subtask2:fallacy-analysis}, Figure~\ref{fig:figure-st2-afc-instructor-per-fallacy-nop0}, which reduces the performance gap between the two ranking models.